-Dressing Babies for Sleep Basic Guidelines
+Dressing Babies for Sleep: Basic Guidelines

-What is an Ideal Room Temperature
+What is an Ideal Room Temperature for Your Baby?

 Get More Info: The Ideal Room Temperature for a Baby

-Checking on Infant's Temperature
+Checking an Infant's Temperature

-Should Newborns Sleep Under a Blanket
+Should Newborns Sleep Under a Blanket?

 Learn More: Sleep Sack or Swaddle Blanket